Jack Nicklaus: Professional breakthrough: 1962–1963

 Nicklaus officially turned professional in late 1961 and began his career on the PGA Tour the following year.
 He had previously debated the idea of remaining an amateur in order to further emulate his idol, Bobby Jones.
-However, Nicklaus realized that in order to be regarded as the best, he would have to compete in greater frequency against the best.
+However, Nicklaus realized that in order to be regarded as the best, he would have to compete more frequently against the best.
 Shortly after turning professional, Nicklaus's future agent, Mark McCormack, was interviewed by Melbourne Age writer Don Lawrence, who inquired about the American golf scene.
 When McCormack described Nicklaus, Lawrence referred to the "large, strong, and blond" player as "the Golden Bear", a nickname that would become synonymous with Nicklaus throughout his professional life.
 However, another possible origination of the name derives from the high school that Nicklaus attended in Upper Arlington, Ohio, which uses the mascot the Golden Bears for its sports teams.
 As mentioned above, Nicklaus played on several Golden Bears athletic teams, including captaining its 1956 state-champion golf squad, suggesting that McCormack may have adopted the name through Nicklaus's high school affiliation.
 Regardless, by 1963, the nickname had stuck.

 Nicklaus won his first PGA tournament in his 17th start.
 He and Arnold Palmer were tied for the lead at 1962 U.S. Open at Oakmont after Rounds 3 and 4 were played on Saturday.
 Nicklaus won the Sunday 18-hole playoff and earned $17,500 ($15,000 plus the $2,500 playoff bonus)—far behind Gary Woodland's $2,250,000 check for the 2019 U.S. Open—for his efforts.
 The galleries were more vocal in their support for Palmer—who had grown up in nearby Latrobe—but Nicklaus won the playoff by three shots (71 to 74).
 In 90 holes, Nicklaus had only one three-putt green.
 The U.S. Open victory made Nicklaus the reigning U.S. Open and U.S. Amateur champion.
 This major championship win was also his first PGA Tour win.
 In addition, Nicklaus (22) was the youngest U.S. Open champion since Bobby Jones won at age 21 in 1923, and remained the youngest winner until Jordan Spieth won the 2015 U.S. Open at age 21.
 (John McDermott is still the youngest winner of the U.S. Open at age 19 in 1911).
 The U.S. Open win thrust Nicklaus into the national spotlight, and he was featured on the cover of Time magazine.
 This was also the beginning of the Nicklaus-Palmer rivalry, which attracted viewers to golf on television.